warp-contracts/academy/redstone-academy-docs/docs/pst/tests/execution.md

 expect((await pst.currentState()).balances[walletAddress]).toEqual(2000);
 ```

-We are using SDK's `writeInteraction` method which create, sign and post transaction with specific input to Arweave.
+We are using SDK's `writeInteraction` method which creates, signs and posts transaction with specific input to Arweave.
 It returns transaction id.
 We will call mint function which should mint specific amount of FC tokens to the previously generated caller's wallet.

 As we posted a transaction which changes contract's state, we need to mine a block by using `mineBlock` function and read contract state to verify if `mint` function has correctly updated the state and minted some tokens to the caller's wallet.